 A reaction to a new ingredient in a product could cause burns or in extreme cases could trigger anaphylactic shock.
 Whatever you plan to do next, make sure your insurance protects you and that your treatment cover is geared up to cover all of the treatments you offer.

-Whether you’re specialising as a nail technician, a mobile hairdresser or a beauty therapist, you will have accrued lots of kit and supplies that are instrumental to your business.
+Whether you’re specialising as a , a or a , you will have accrued lots of kit and supplies that are instrumental to your business.
 Could you still visit clients or open your salon if your equipment was damaged or stolen?